 How To Vacuum Like A Pro

-Pro Tip: Dust shelves and furniture before vacuuming so any falling dust is immediately captured, saving time on re-cleaning.
+Pro Tip: Dust shelves and furniture before vacuuming.
+Falling dust is captured immediately, saving time on re-cleaning.

 2. Get Your Vacuum Ready